NOTE: Analysis is mixed in with the relation of

 In my Kubrick analyses I include a screengrab of each shot, and number the shots from the beginning.
 I am also careful with the Kubrick to have dialogue associated only with the shot in which we hear it.
 I'm doing things differently here.
 I am listing shots but not providing screengrabs of each, and am numbering them from the beginnings of scenes.
 I am also not strict, in the Twin Peaks analysis, about keeping dialogue within the context of a shot.
 For instance, if a character starts speaking in shot 2 but the bulk of the dialogue is in shot 3 then I will have that dialogue associated with shot 3.
 Also, as a matter of convenience for me, I'm not being a stickler about numbering shots in this analysis.
 Often I group them in blocks, and their number may not even be exact.
 The use of them at all is to provide some structure as far as ease in separating a relation of shots and dialogue from commentary, and to give a sense of approximate number of shots.
 Usually a lot.
 Lynch/Frost do a lot of back-and-forth response shots between people.
 I'm a little surprised at how many shots are used in some scenes.
 In my Kubrick analyses I'm very careful with shots to get them exact, to have the exact number, to associate them exactly with what is going on in dialogue etc. I don't feel it's as essential to pay such meticulous attention to certain particulars with Lynch.
 His works show some bit of Kubrick influence, but they are very different directors.

 With the second part we have the full new Twin Peaks intro.
 Reviving the robin at the end of Blue Velvet, the old intro had begun with a bird on a branch, steam rising from the working saw mill, sparks flying as the blades of circular saws are machine sharpened, the welcome sign to Twin Peaks on the outskirts of town beside the river, a distant view of the falls cascading down from below the Great Northern Lodge, ending with trees reflected in a river tinted enough with red so that we might unconsciously see in it the folds of the Red Room's draperies.
-Instead, the new intro restates and revivifies a few of the resonating images associated with Twin Peaks.
-(1) Laura's Homecoming Queen face fades in, her left eye generally oriented to be within a rainbow sphere that overlays an aerial view of clouds over a misty forest, (2) , a 2nd shot of the forest on a high mountain ridge as the camera zooms in on it, begin credits with the theme "Falling" playing, (3) crossfade to the river by the Great Northern lodge leading to the boulder that separates the waters into twin falls that cascade down away from us as they reunite, (4), the falls transitioning to an image of the red curtains, rippling flame-like, (5), the curtains crossfading into and blending with with the spiraling zigzag floor of the Red Room.
+The new intro restates and revivifies a few of the resonating ideas associated with Twin Peaks that were never in the old intro.
+It entirely dissociates from the logging town setting, and instead focuses on Laura, scenic landscapes, the Great Northern and its falls, the red curtains and the zigzag flooring.
+(1) Laura's Homecoming Queen face fades in, her left eye generally oriented to be within a rainbow sphere that overlays an aerial view of clouds over a misty forest, (2) a 2nd shot of the forest on a high mountain ridge as the camera zooms in on it, begin credits with the theme "Falling" playing, (3) crossfade to the river by the Great Northern lodge leading to the boulder that separates the waters into twin falls that cascade down away from us as they reunite, (4), the falls transitioning to an image of the red curtains, rippling flame-like, (5), the curtains crossfading into and blending with with the spiraling zigzag floor of the Red Room.

 (1) About 1:39.
 We don't